Table of Contents

 Rejuvenation therapy believes that accumulation of damaged senescent cells in tissues is predominantly a culmination of dysregulated and the aged immune system itself.
 There are various junctures in the immune system which, if reinstated, could curb the processes which accelerate aging.

-The various important steps in immune system affected by aging are:
+The various important steps in the immune system affected by aging are:

 - Regulation of dendritic cell function